andreif/andreif.github.io/_posts/2024-03/2024-03-23-claimed-utis.md

   path: https://andrei.fokau.se/media/assets/xcode-sublime.webp
 ---

-Updating Xcode usually resets file type associations and requires reassigning default program for them to some other editor that is not as slow and inflexible as Xcode.
+Updating Xcode/macOS usually resets file type associations and requires reassigning default program for them to some other editor that is not as slow and inflexible as Xcode.
 I personally prefer [Sublime Text](https://www.sublimetext.com) and would really like Apple to stop constantly messing up my configuration.